alirezarezaeikalat/vue-test/readMe.txt

-14. When we use component tag, every time that we change the component we loose data in that component(we loose data in the object or on the objects forexample data in the form) but we can use keep-alive tag to save the data:
+14. When we use component tag, every time that we change the component we loose data in that component(we loose data in the object or on the objects for example data in the form) but we can use keep-alive tag to save the data:
   <keep-alive>
     <component is=""></component>
   </keep-alive>